sardarwaqasahmed/Ticketing-System-Microservices-On-Docker/ticket-service/README.md

-# RealEsate Api (Waqas Ahmed)
+# TicketService Api (Waqas Ahmed)

-Its an API for real-estate that contains following EndPoints:
+Its an API for managing the tickets that will be created by background ticket system.
+API contains following EndPoints:
-- login
 - CRUD for property
 - search
-- approved

 # Technologies And Tools Used: